elmar8287/capstone/README.md

 ![Microverse](https://img.shields.io/badge/Microverse-blueviolet)

 > The topic of project is Tech World.
-> Using AI in Medicine
+> Using AI in Medicine.
+Digitalization of Medicine.

 ![Screen Shot](./screen-sht/mobile_version.PNG)